peterhinch/micropython-async/v3/docs/DRIVERS.md

 ### 4.1.1 The suppress constructor argument

 When the button is pressed `press_func` runs immediately.
-This minimal latency is ideal for applications such as games, but does imply that in the event of a long press, both `press_func` and `long_func` run: `press_func` immediately and `long_func` if the button is still pressed when the timer has elapsed.
-Similar reasoning applies to the double click function.
+This minimal latency is ideal for applications such as games.
+Consider a long press: `press_func` runs initially, then `long_func`, and finally `release_func`.
+In the case of a double-click `press_func` and `release_func` will run twice; `double_func` runs once.

 There can be a need for a `callable` which runs if a button is pressed but only if a doubleclick or long press function does not run.
+The `suppress` arg changes the behaviour of `release_func` to fill that role.
+This has timing implications.

 The soonest that the absence of a long press can be detected is on button release.
-The absence of a double click can only be detected when the double click timer times out without a second press occurring.
+Absence of a double click can only be detected when the double click timer times out without a second press occurring.

+Note `suppress` affects the behaviour of `release_func` only.
+Other callbacks including `press_func` behave normally.

-This `callable` is the `release_func`.
-If the `suppress` constructor arg is set, `release_func` will be launched as follows:
+If the `suppress` constructor arg is set, `release_func` will be launched as
+follows:
  1. If `double_func` does not exist on rapid button release.
  2. If `double_func` exists, after the expiration of the doubleclick timer.
  3. If `long_func` exists and the press duration causes `long_func` to be launched, `release_func` will not be launched.
  4. If `double_func` exists and a double click occurs, `release_func` will not be launched.

+In the typical case where `long_func` and `double_func` are both defined, this ensures that only one of `long_func`, `double_func` and `release_func` run.
+In the case of a single short press, `release_func` will be delayed until the expiry of the double-click timer (because until that time a second click might occur).

 ### 4.1.2 The sense constructor argument